 We will not accept events held in people's houses, even if they are open to anyone who wants to attend.
 Groups hosting only household events will not be listed.
 If you are a LAN administrator who is keen to get your games group listed, host your events in a suitable venue, like a public building (e.g. library, school or community hall, or gymnasium).
 The hire of a business premises is acceptable.

-Regional groups (groups that hold events across multiple states) cannot be listed, as they are just outside of our scope.
+Regional groups (groups that host events across multiple states) cannot be listed, as they are just outside of our scope.
 We focus on Local Area Network (or LAN) groups, who usually stay in their home state.
-Links to regional groups and gaming leagues (or eLeagues) can be found on our Other page.
+Links to regional groups and gaming leagues (or eLeagues) can be found on our Games Links page.

 Events that require participants to win a tournament at another event, before they are eligible to attend them, are not considered to be public events.
 However, qualifier events are allowed.

 Only one event can be listed for a group, per calendar day.
 This is to prevent the calendars on our website from becoming cluttered.
-It is recommended that event administrators only create one event per day to remove confusion, and increase the chances of their event(s) being listed.
+It is recommended that event administrators only host one event per day to prevent confusion, and increase the chances of their event(s) being listed.

 We will respect the copyrights of the owners of games groups' works.
 Works include, but are not limited to, images/graphics/logos, photos, and video clips.
 We will do this by seeking permission whenever and wherever necessary.
 In cases where permission cannot be obtained, but material is accessible online, we will create links to the material, rather than host it on our website.